Receiving Fulfilled Transfer Orders

 Adds the value of the items to the inventory asset account of the destination location.

-For example, the warehouse manager at Location A shipped 50 widgets to you at Location B. While the items are in transit between locations, the 50 widgets continue to be counted with the inventory for Location A. When you receive the package of 50 widgets from your shipper, you mark the transfer order as received.
+For example, the warehouse manager at Location A shipped 50 widgets to you at Location B. When the items are in transit between locations, the 50 widgets continue to be counted with the inventory for Location A. When you receive the package of 50 widgets from your shipper, you mark the transfer order as received.
 Then, the 50 widgets are added to your inventory in Location B and removed from the inventory count at Location A.

 You cannot receive more than the quantity on the transfer order.